We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Reebok Nanos were designed specifically for CrossFit, and the latest model is no exception.
+The Reebok Nano was designed specifically for CrossFit, and the latest model is no exception.

-The Reebok Nano X1 is built to help you jump, climb, lift, and run short distances with ease — and without having to swap out your shoes.
+The Reebok Nano X2 is built to help you jump, climb, lift, and run short distances with ease — and without having to swap out your shoes.

-In addition to a soft and durable upper for optimal support during quick movements, the shoe provides lightweight and responsive cushioning with its Floatride Energy Foam.
+In addition to a soft and durable upper for optimal support during quick movements, the shoe features Floatride Energy Foam to provide lightweight and responsive cushioning.